 In the 1600s-1800s, the young lady’s father set the time by how much he trusted the suitor and his desire to protect his daughter.
 Can you imagine that concept being acceptable today?
 Me either.

 Responsibility for setting the courting candle boundaries belonged to the father.
-In a scene from Tangled Promises, the protagonist’s father allows her sister to chaperone and allows her the charge.
+In a scene from Tangled Promises, the protagonist’s father allows her sister to chaperone and trusted her instincts.
 I believe he knew how the whole family disliked the man he chose to court his daughter.
 He trusted Clara’s sister would twist and shorten the candle, causing it to burn down more quickly–and time for Georg to leave.

 That might have been a sad moment if the girl really cared about the man.
 Clara was most grateful to end the evening early.